Royal Glasgow Institute of the Fine Arts: Early days

-By the middle of the 19th century, Glasgow had become the most important center for trade and industry in Scotland.
+By the middle of the 19th century, Glasgow had become the most important centre for trade and industry in Scotland.
 The city had numerous theatres, concert halls and libraries, but no regular exhibitions for the works of contemporary painters and sculptors.
-From the 1780s onwards, various organizations had unsuccessfully tried to fill this gap but failed through lack of finance or direction.
+From the 1780s onwards, various organisations had unsuccessfully tried to fill this gap but failed through lack of finance or direction.
 In 1861 a group of Glasgow's prominent citizens - including the artists John Graham (later John Graham-Gilbert), John Mossman and C N Woolworth - met to discuss the establishment of an annual Art exhibition of the works of contemporary artists.

 The Glasgow Institute of the Fine Arts was duly founded and the first exhibition took place that very same year at the (hired) Corporation Galleries (later renamed the McLellan Galleries) in Sauchiehall Street.
 It was an artistic and popular success, attracting nearly 40,000 visitors, though financially it made only a small profit.
 Subsequent exhibitions achieved similar success: Over 45,000 visited the second exhibition, 53,000 the third and the numbers of visitors increased steadily over the next twenty years.

 The institute continued to exhibit at the Corporation galleries until 1879 when it opened its own Gallery in Sauchiehall Street - designed by architect John Burnet who took on his son as junior partner J J Burnet.

 The governing body (council) of the institute decided that it should open its reach to encompass not only local artists but also the best in modern painting from the whole of Britain and beyond.
 Paintings were loaned from local collections and agents sent out to London to acquire new pictures.
 By the 1880s, some of the most famous English artists of the day were regularly shown at the institute's annual exhibition.
 Notable French and Dutch artists also featured, either on loan or contributed for sale.

 By 1880, the institute had become an influential and well-established venue on the British art exhibition circuit.
 It helped to inspire the group of painters known as the Glasgow boys who in turn helped steer the institute towards more avant-garde painting.
 From this period up until the outbreak of World War I, in Britain the institute was second only to the Royal Academy in the diversity of work on show.

 In 1896 it received a royal statute and could now call itself the Royal Glasgow Institute of the Fine Arts.

 However, the financial cost of running its own gallery proved to be too much of a burden and the institute was forced to sell its premises and revert to hiring exhibition space from the Corporation again at the McLellan Galleries.